aneee004/Multibody-Dynamics/README.md

 # Multibody-Dynamics
+## Fourbar Mechanism
+Kinematic Analysis of 4-bar mechanism, with a motion animation.

+## Klann Linkage
-Kinematic Analysis of Klann linkage, and animation
+Kinematic Analysis of Klann linkage, with forward dynamic analysis, inverse dynamic analysis, and a motion animation